angelin-ust/javamodule1/README.md

 # javamodule1
 As per instruction I have uploaded the java course module files and shared the git hub link via google forms as per the email from Sarath Babu
+*OOPSDAY1-Encapsulation- contains 4 packages with 2 classes Car and CarFactory,Familiarized with creation of class,constructor,get-set  methods and toString method.
+*OOPSDAY2-Abstraction-contains 3 packages,Familiarization of interface
+*OOPSDAY3-Polymorphism- contains 5 packages which gives details method overloading and basic of exception *OOPSDAY4-polymorphism and Inheritace -contains 4 packages,gives idea about extends of classes,composition and static method.
+*OOPSDAY5-contains 5 packages ,which deals with string object,app constans and sub classes.
+*OOPSDAY6Exception-Exception handling-deals with user-define , checked and unchecked exceptions in java *MULTITHREADING-Threads in java-which gives idea about about thread,thread cycle and multithreading.
+*IOSERIALIZATION- Read and Write Operations in file-3 packages which deals with bufferreader and bufferwritter,i/o stream and JSon